mxgmn/WaveFunctionCollapse/README.md

 On each step the overall entropy decreases and in the end we have a completely observed state, the wave function has collapsed.

 It may happen that during propagation all the coefficients for a certain pixel become zero.
-That means that the algorithm have run into a contradiction and can not continue.
+That means that the algorithm has run into a contradiction and can not continue.
 The problem of determining whether a certain bitmap allows other nontrivial bitmaps satisfying condition (C1) is NP-hard, so it's impossible to create a fast solution that always finishes.
-In practice, however, our algorithm runs into contradictions surprisingly rarely.
+In practice, however, the algorithm runs into contradictions surprisingly rarely.

 Watch a video demonstration of WFC algorithm on YouTube: [https://youtu.be/DOQTr2Xmlz0](https://youtu.be/DOQTr2Xmlz0)